Rishav-Paramhans/Multi_Task_Neural_Networks_for_Autonomous_Driving/README.md

 If you utilize this work, please give a star to this repository.
 A detailed report of the project will be uploaded under the assets folder soon.

+# Results
+Qualitative and Quantitive results will be published here soon.

 # Setup
 * ## Cuda and Python
 In this Project I utilized Pytorch with Python 3.10, Cuda 11.6 and few other python libraries.
 However, feel free to try alternative versions or model of installation.